takezoe/scalatra-scalajs.g8/README.md

 ## Usage

-Clone this repository and overwrite organization and name in `build.sbt` and hit the command below:
+You can create and run a project as following:

 ```
+$ sbt new takezoe/scalatra-scalajs.g8
+$ cd <name-of-app>
-./sbt.sh compileAll
+$ sbt compileAll
-./sbt.sh ~server/jetty:start
+$ sbt ~server/jetty:start
 ```

-Then access to http://localhost:8080/ using your web browser.
+Then open http://localhost:8080/ in your browser.

 ## Components